kennyyu/kennyyu.github.com/source/_posts/2014-03-20-writing-synchronization-problems-for-os161.markdown

 check the solutions, see the [github repo](https://github.com/kennyyu/cs161-a1scripts).

 The problem statements are shown below.
-Correct implementations should avoid big lock solutions, and should now allow race conditions, deadlocks, and starvation.
+Correct implementations should avoid big lock solutions, and should not allow race conditions, deadlocks, and starvation.

 ## Singing Cows